dimakura/reforma/packages/core/README.md

 ### Collection data source

-A collection data source is a data source to operate on a collection of data (of Reforma types).
+A collection data source is a data source to operate on a collection of data (of user defined types).

 ```js
 const profilesDS = Reforma.createCollectionDS({